Equivariant homotopic distance: Equivariant homotopic distance

-Although equivariant cohomology, such as Borel cohomology, provides a natural setting for studying group actions, the complexity of computing cup products often makes it difficult to apply in practice.
-To circumvent this, we establish a lower bound for the equivariant homotopic distance by utilizing techniques from ordinary (non-equivariant) cohomology. \begin{proposition} Suppose $G$ is a compact Hausdorff topological group and $\bar{\pi}_Y$ is as defined in the diagram \eqref{eq:pullback of free path fib}.
-If $\bar{\pi}_Y':\overline{E}\to \overline{X}$ is the induced map on the orbit spaces, then where $(\bar{\pi}_Y')^*:H^*(\overline{X})\to H^*(\overline{E})$ is the induced map on cohomology. \end{proposition} \begin{proof} It follows from \cite[Theorem 2.5(1)]{SD} that the map $\bar{\pi}_Y':\overline{E}\to \overline{X}$ is a fibration and $\sct(\bar{\pi}_Y')\leq \sct_G(\bar{\pi}_Y)$.
-Since we have $\D_G(f,g)=\sct_G(\bar{\pi}_Y)$ from \Cref{thm: cohomological lower bounds}, the desired inequality follows from \cite[Theorem 4]{Sva}. \end{proof}
+Although equivariant cohomology, such as Borel cohomology, provides a natural framework for studying group actions, the complexity of computing cup products often makes it difficult to apply in practice.
+To overcome this difficulty, one can instead use ordinary (nonequivariant) cohomology to obtain effective lower bounds for the equivariant homotopic distance.